mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_intro.md

 I know every person's journey through graduate school is deeply personal and unique.
 Some of this advice might be helpful and some of it might be not.
 Take it with a teaspoon of salt or ignore it.
 If any of it is helpful, fantastic.
 If not, well, thank you for reading.

 There is nothing discipline or topic specific to the pieces of advice in these sections.
-I used quantitative methods and processed a great deal in my dissertion so some of the advice is geared to that.
+I used quantitative methods and processed a great deal of data in my dissertion and so some of the advice is geared to that.

+These pieces of advice are about what you can control.

 My list originally featured about eight things I did that helped me finished.
 But like most projects, it got larger.
 As I wroted I realized there were more things I did to help me finish.
 The list grew to include more than 20 and I have organized those items into four categories and each category is a seperate post.